Pre-commit System

 The `commit-msg` hook (`.githooks/commit-msg`) is the **hard gate** for

-- **Present**: the review marker `.claude/.review-completed` must exist,
+- **Present**: the review marker `.agents/.review-completed` must exist,

 be less than 1 hour old, contain a `staged_hash` that matches the current